-Please note that Short-Term exchanges are organized on a district-by-district basis, not by the RYE-Florida multi-district.
-Not all member districts in Florida offer short-term exchanges.
-Check with your District YE Chairperson to learn more.
+Please note that Short-Term exchanges are organized on a district-by-district basis, not by Rotary Youth Exchange Southeast.
+Not all member districts offer Short-Term exchanges.
+Please check with your District Chairperson to learn more.

 What will it cost the club to sponsor an outbound student?

 Not very much at all, actually.
 A few club banners and one or two meals as guests of the club is all that’s required.